Call Us

 Content

-Most Americans recognize that meth is dangerous—yet 0.4% of the U.S. population uses or is addicted to it.
-That means 4 out of every 1000 Americans use methamphetamine.
+Methamphetamine is an amphetamine-class drug similar to Adderall and other prescription medications.
+It’s also illegal, mostly because it’s stronger and has more side-effects than those drugs.
+Most Americans recognize that meth is dangerous – yet 0.4% of the U.S. population uses or is addicted to it.
+That means 4 out of every 1000 Americans uses methamphetamine.

-Indeed, amphetamines are regularly used in controlled situations to help people with ADHD.
-But, in large doses and over time, amphetamines can dramatically impact the brain.
+It’s true that amphetamines are regularly used in controlled situations to help people with ADHD.
+But, in large doses and over time, amphetamines can drastically impact the brain.

 What is Meth?